Sharp Isoperimetric Inequalities for Affine Quermassintegrals: Concluding remarks

 However, one useful byproduct of our failed attempts was the discovery of a new proof of Petty's projection inequality, which is arguably the simplest proof we know.
 In particular, it completely avoids using the Busemann--Petty centroid inequality \cite[Corollary 9.2.7]{GardnerGeometricTomography2ndEd}.
 Moreover, it seems to be a ``dual version" of the Meyer--Pajor proof of the Blaschke--Santal\'o inequality \cite{MeyerPajor-Santalo}.
 We conclude this work by describing it.

 Given a convex body $K$, recall the definition of the polar projection body $\Pi^* K$, whose associated norm is given by:

-where $V(K,n-1 ; C)$ denotes the mixed volume of $K$ (repeated $n-1$ times) and $C$, and $[0,x]$ denotes the segment between the origin and $x$ (see e.g. \cite{Schneider-Book-2ndEd, GardnerGeometricTomography2ndEd}).
+where $[0,x]$ denotes the segment between the origin and $x$ (e.g. by (\ref{eq:Fedotov})).
 By homogeneity, equality between the first and last terms above continues to hold for all $\theta \in \R^{n}$.
 Integration in polar-coordinates immediately verifies that:

 and so our goal is to show that:

 (originally established by Lutwak--Yang--Zhang \cite{LYZ-Lp-PettyProjection,LYZ-OrliczProjectionBodies}).
 We will in fact show a much stronger claim, from which (\ref{eq:simple-Petty}) immediately follows after integrating over $u^{\perp}$: